Six arrested after crash, woman hit in mouth with hammer

 Police found a 26-year-old Beloit woman pinned in her vehicle complaining of leg injuries.
 She was taken to Beloit Memorial Hospital, according to the release.

-The third vehicle in which people are suspected of fleeing later was found at County D and South Indian Lake Drive.
+The third vehicle in which people are suspected of fleeing later was found at Afton Road and South Indian Lake Drive.
 Four people in the vehicle were transported to Mercy Hospital and St. Mary’s Hospital, according to the release.

 Police arrested six: